Train: Gauge

 Around the world, various track gauges are in use for trains.
-In most cases, trains can only operate on tracks that are of the same gauge; where different gauge trains meet, it is known as a break of gauge.
+In most cases, trains can only operate on tracks of the same gauge; where trains of different gauges meet, it is known as a break of gauge.
 Standard gauge, defined as 4 ft 8.5 in between the rails, is the most common gauge worldwide, though both broad-gauge and narrow-gauge trains are also in use.
-Trains also need to fit within the loading gauge profile to avoid fouling bridges and lineside infrastructure with this being a potential limiting factor on loads such as intermodal container types that may be carried.
+Trains also need to fit within the loading gauge profile, ensuring they are not too tall or wide to avoid fouling bridges and lineside infrastructure.
+This is a potential limiting factor on what loads can be carried, such as intermodal containers.

 Safety

 Most derailments, such as this one in Switzerland, are minor and do not cause injuries or damage.

 Trains carrying hazardous materials display information identifying their cargo and hazards.
 This tank car carrying chlorine displays, among other markings, a U.S. DOT placard showing a UN number that identifies the hazardous substance.

 Train accidents sometimes occur, including derailments (when a train leaves the tracks) and train wrecks (collisions between trains).
-Accidents were more common in the early days of trains, when railway signal systems, centralized traffic control, and failsafe systems to prevent collisions were primitive or did not yet exist.
+Accidents were more common in the early days of trains, when railway signal systems, centralized traffic control, and failsafe systems to prevent collisions were primitive or nonexistent.
 To prevent accidents, systems such as automatic train stop are used; these are failsafe systems that apply the brakes on a train if it passes a red signal and enters an occupied block, or if any of the train's equipment malfunctions.
 More advanced safety systems, such as positive train control, can also automatically regulate train speed, preventing derailments from entering curves or switches too fast.

 Modern trains have a very good safety record overall, comparable with air travel.
 In the United States between 2000 and 2009, train travel averaged 0.43 deaths per billion passenger miles traveled.
 While this was higher than that of air travel at 0.07 deaths per billion passenger miles, it was also far below the 7.28 deaths per billion passenger miles of car travel.
 In the 21st century, several derailments of oil trains caused fatalities, most notably the Canadian Lac-Mégantic rail disaster in 2013 which killed 47 people and leveled much of the town of Lac-Mégantic.

-The vast majority of train-related fatalities, over 90 percent, are due to trespassing on railroad tracks, or collisions with road vehicles at level crossings.
+The vast majority of train-related fatalities, over 90 percent, are due to trespassing on railroad tracks or collisions with road vehicles at level crossings.
 Organizations such as Operation Lifesaver have been formed to improve safety awareness at railroad crossings, and governments have also launched ad campaigns.
-Trains cannot stop quickly when at speed; even an emergency brake application may still require more than a mile of stopping distance.
+Trains cannot stop quickly at speed; even an emergency brake application may still require more than a mile to stop.
 As such, emphasis is on educating motorists to yield to trains at crossings and avoid trespassing.